ipfs/js-ipfs-repo-migrations/README.md

  * `path` (string, mandatory) - path to the repo to be reverted
  * `toVersion` (int, mandatory) - version to which the repo should be reverted to.
+ * `options` (object, optional) - options for the reversion
- * `ignoreLock` (bool, optional) - if true won't lock the repo for applying the migrations.
+ * `options.ignoreLock` (bool, optional) - if true won't lock the repo for applying the migrations.
 Use with caution.
- * `options` (object, optional) - options that are passed to migrations, that use them to correctly construct datastore.
+ * `options.options` (object, optional) - options that are passed to migrations, that use them to correctly construct datastore.
 Options are same like for IPFSRepo.
- * `progressCb` (function, optional) - callback that is called after finishing execution of each migration to report progress.
+ * `options.progressCb` (function, optional) - callback that is called after finishing execution of each migration to report progress.
- * `isDryRun` (bool, optional) - flag that indicates if it is a dry run that should imitate running migration without actually any change.
+ * `options.isDryRun` (bool, optional) - flag that indicates if it is a dry run that should imitate running migration without actually any change.

 ### `getLatestMigrationVersion() -> int`